About the artwork

-Vibrant colours of the horse and the landscape are not chosen just for their striking effects.
-Franz Marc has used colour symbolism in his compositions; blue usually represents things male, severe, and spiritual, while yellow represents feminine joy, and red encases violence and danger.
-The horse is also youthful, its skin smooth and unblemished, and it radiates muscular potency and energy.
-The creature is a being of a higher order with ethereal, otherworldly powers.
-An innocent natural force that opposes to be corrupted by man.
+The vibrant colours of the horse and landscape are not chosen just for their striking effects.
+Franz Marc used colour symbolism in his compositions; blue usually represents things male, severe, and spiritual, while yellow represents feminine joy, and red encases violence and danger.
+The horse is also youthful, its skin smooth and unblemished and it radiates muscular potency and energy.
+The creature is a being of a higher order with ethereal, otherworldly power.
+An innocent natural force that opposes being corrupted by man.
 The painting therefore celebrates the idea of spirituality battling materialism.

-In cooperation with ZSK we recreated this motif as embroidered painting, emphasizing the vibrancy of colours that Franz Marc himself has been focusing on, while adding the third dimension to the image: embroidery threads give the art a life of its own, reflecting light in different directions and adding depth.
+This smaller sized piece does not fall behind the depth and complexity of its larger counterpart which Ercigoj created in cooperation with ZSK as embroidered art, emphasizing the vibrancy of colours that Franz Marc himself focused on, while adding a third dimension to the image: embroidery threads give the art a life of its own, reflecting light in different directions and adding depth.

 About the artist

 The painter Franz Marc was one of the key figures of the German expressionist movement.
 His work is characterized by bright primary colours, abstracted portrayal of subjects, stark simplicity and profound emotions.

 He is most famous for his images of brightly coloured animals, especially horses which he used to convey profound messages about humanity nearing its downfall.
 He looked to the primeval world as an antidote to modern civilisation from which he felt increasingly alienated.
 Nature and animals were more than just pleasing to him; they were spiritual beings and means of relocating what had been lost in toxic modern times.
 Thus, his paintings of animals are suffused with an almost meditative reverence.